American Sign Language grammar: Name signs

 There are two constraints on arbitrary signs.
 First, it should not mean anything.
 That is, it should not duplicate an existing ASL word.
 Second, there should not be more than one person with the name sign in the local community.
 If a person moves to a new community where someone already has their name sign, then the newcomer is obligated to modify theirs.
 This is usually accomplished by compounding the handshape, so that the first tap of the sign takes the initial of the person's first English name, and the second tap takes the initial of their last name.
 There are potentially thousands of such compound-initial signs.

 Descriptive name signs are not initialized, but rather use non-core ASL signs.
 They tend to be assigned and used by children, rather like "Blinky" in English.
 Parents do not give such names to their children, but most Deaf people do not have deaf parents and are assigned their name sign by classmates in their first school for the deaf.
 At most 10% of Deaf people retain such name signs into adulthood..
 Arbitrary name signs became established very early in the history of ASL.
 Descriptive name signs refer to a person's appearance or personality.

 The two systems, arbitrary and descriptive, are sometimes combined, usually for humorous purposes.
 Hearing people learning ASL are also often assigned combined name signs.
 This is not traditional for Deaf people.
 Sometimes people with very short English names, such as "Ann" or "Lee", or ones that flow easily, such as "Larry", may never acquire a name sign, but may instead be referred to with finger-spelling.

-Parameters

-Different handshapes account for different meaning.
-'C' handshape.